vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/science-cant-explain-that.md

 - My nickname is _Elmore Jams_.
 "The more jams", or just "More jams".

 - Soy milk in spanish means "I am milk".
 But I'm not milk - I'm Elmore Jams.
 We just covered that, right?

-So at first blush
+- There is a city in North Carolina named Burlington, and also in Vermont.
+And in both of those cities, there a street named Church Street.
+Moreover, a church is a place to worship God.
+Deal with that, science.